Sid Meier's Pirates! (2004 video game): Reception

 The critical reception for Sid Meier's Pirates! was generally positive.
 The PC release has an aggregate review score of 88 out of 100 on Metacritic.
-Steve Butts of IGN highly praised the solid gameplay design that combines a large variety of activities and allows the player to choose one's own style of play.
+Steve Butts of IGN praised the solid gameplay design that combines a large variety of activities and allows the player to choose one's own style of play.
 The reviewer also noted the attention to detail in both visuals and sound, and described the stylized look as adding life to the experience.
 However, he pointed out the repetitive nature of the gameplay over time, and some mechanics that feel inconsequential.
 The Xbox port also was received favorably, with an aggregate review score of 80 out of 100 on Metacritic.
 The PlayStation Portable release scored 82/100 on Metacritic.

 Computer Games Magazine named Pirates! the second-best computer game of 2004, behind World of Warcraft.
 The editors wrote: "It's like nothing else out there, and is as good today as it was in 1987".
 The staff of X-Play nominated Pirates! for their 2004 "Best Strategy Game" award, which ultimately went to Rome: Total War.
 The editors of Computer Gaming World named Pirates! their 2004 "Arcade Classic of the Year", and nominated it for their overall "Game of the Year" award, which ultimately went to World of Warcraft.
 They hailed Pirates! as "the year's most purely entertaining single-player game".
 It received a runner-up position in GameSpots 2004 "Best Strategy Game" award category across all platforms, losing to Rome: Total War.
 During the 8th Annual Interactive Achievement Awards, Pirates! received a nomination for "Computer Game of the Year", which was ultimately awarded to Half-Life 2.

 The game sold more than 1.5 million units.